 Henry Liu is director of Mcity, the University of Michigan’s public-private research partnership devoted to transforming mobility.
 He is also a professor in the Department of Civil and Environmental Engineering at U-M, a research professor at the U-M Transportation Research Institute, and director of the U.S. Department of Transportation’s Region 5 Center for Connected and Automated Transportation.
 In addition, Liu founded U-M’s Next Generation Transportation Systems program.
+In September 2023, Liu was appointed the Bruce D. Greenshields Collegiate Professor of Engineering.

 From August 2017 to August 2019, Liu took a leave of absence from U-M and served as DiDi Fellow and Chief Scientist on Smart Transportation for DiDi Chuxing in China, one of the leading mobility service providers in the world.
 While he was with DiDi, Liu established and led the Urban Transportation Business Unit.